1995 World Series

 The 1995 World Series was the championship series of Major League Baseball's (MLB) 1995 season.
 The 91st edition of the World Series, it was a best-of-seven playoff played between the National League (NL) champion Atlanta Braves and the American League (AL) champion Cleveland Indians.
-The Braves won in six games to capture their third World Series championship in franchise history (along with 1914 in Boston and 1957 in Milwaukee), making them the first team to win at least one crown in three different cities.
-This was also Cleveland's first Series appearance in 41 years and marked the resumption of the Fall Classic after the previous year's Series was canceled due to a players' strike.
+It was the first World Series after the previous year's Series was canceled due to a players' strike.
+The Braves won in six games to capture their third World Series championship in franchise history (along with 1914 in Boston and 1957 in Milwaukee), making them the first team to win in three different cities.
+This was also Cleveland's first Series appearance in 41 years.

 The Series was also remarkable in that five of the six games were won by one run, including the clinching sixth game, a 1–0 combined one-hitter by Tom Glavine and Mark Wohlers.

 This was the first time since the LCS changed to a best-of-seven format that a winner of a LCS via a sweep has gone on to win the World Series.
-It has since been repeated in 2019 by the Washington Nationals, and in 2022 by the Houston Astros.
+Over the next 30 years, It has since been repeated in 2019 by the Washington Nationals, in 2022 by the Houston Astros, and in 2025 by the Los Angeles Dodgers.

 This World Series, despite being in an odd-numbered year, opened in the NL home because of the omission of the 1994 World Series.
 Until 2003, the World Series would begin in the AL home in even-numbered years.